 These Candied Sweet Potatoes are the perfect sweet side dish to serve at Thanksgiving!
+If you’ve ever wondered how to make candied sweet potatoes, this is the ultimate recipe.
 They might just end up replacing one of your go-to dishes!

 So on the flip side of the sweet potato debate- the sweet side- sits my family.
 I grew up eating candied sweet potatoes at Thanksgiving.